Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: Symmetry energy in terms of the Lane potential according to the Hugenholtz-Van Hove (HVH) theorem

-in terms of the isoscalar $U_0(k,\rho)$ and $U_{\rm sym,2}(k,\rho)$ as well as the isovector $U_{\rm sym,1}(k,\rho)$ and $U_{\rm sym,3}(k,\rho)$ potentials, respectively.
-Keeping only the zeroth and first order terms of this expansion, Eq. (\ref{sp}) reduces naturally to the classical Lane potential $U_{\tau}(k,\rho,\delta)=U_0(k,\rho)+\tau_3 U_{\rm sym,1}(k,\rho)\cdot\delta$ from earlier optical model analyses of nucleon-nucleus scattering data \cite{Lan62}.
+from earlier optical model analyses of nucleon-nucleus scattering data \cite{Lan62}.
 The isospin-dependent $\tau_3$ term originates from the $\vec{\tau_1}\cdot\vec{\tau_2}$ form of nucleon-nucleon effective interactions in nuclear matter.
-In particular, using such interactions the resulting direct term of the mean-field potential for the nucleon with $\tau_3$ is proportional to the product of $\tau_3$ and the isospin asymmetry $\delta$ of the medium.
+In particular, using such interactions, the resulting direct term of the mean-field potential for the nucleon with $\tau_3$ is proportional to the product of $\tau_3$ and the isospin asymmetry $\delta$ of the medium.
 For detailed discussions, see, e.g., Section 7.4 ``Isospin Potential and Symmetry Energy" in the textbook by P.J.
 Siemens and A.S.
 Jensen \cite{SiemensBook}.

 The Hugenholtz-Van Hove (HVH) theorem \cite{Hug58,Sat99}

 governs the relation between the Fermi energy $E_{\rm{F}}$ and the average energy per nucleon $E$ in all Fermionic systems at an arbitrary density $\rho$ with pressure $P$ at zero temperature.
 Applying it to the special case of SNM at saturation density $\rho_0$ where $P=0$, one obtains the well-known result of $E_{\rm{F}}=E.$ Generally, this fundamental theorem provides a direct link between the EOS of Eq. (\ref{eos1}) and the single-nucleon potentials of Eq. (\ref{sp}) at the Fermi momenta of neutrons and protons.
 Applying it to ANM with energy density $\varepsilon (\rho ,\delta )=\rho E(\rho ,\delta )$, one has \cite{XuC10,XuC11,Rchen,CXu14}